-The doctoral programme aims to develop your research ability in the broad area of Criminal Justice to an advanced level and promote evidence-based practice development.
+The Professional Doctorate in Criminal Justice aims to develop your research ability to an advanced level and promote evidence-based practice development.
 The development of the quality and value of your practice and research will be enhanced through:

 Course contact details

 - 023 9284 5566